 Contact tracing performance has remained strong despite the additional pressures associated with the Delta and Omicron variants during the year.
 Between 1 March 2021 - 31 March 2022 the team handled 53,202 Initial Contact Calls, 24,965 Standard Contact Traces, 10,073 Arriving Traveller Daily Checks and 5,852 Contact Daily Checks.
 This is in addition to the sending of Eforms, backward contact traces, incoming and other calls.

 Since the launch of the service in June 2020 the team has dealt with:

-• 36,446 Index Cases (93% successfully followed up)
+- 36,446 Index Cases (93% successfully followed up) - 94,686 Contact Cases (93% successfully followed up)

 All quarterly milestones were completed: